floragunncom/search-guard-docs/_content/_docs_installation/sg880_upgrade.md

 >
 > If an upgrade is being performed from version 8.7.x to a newer version
 > along with SG 2.0, the user should follow these steps:
 >
+> It is strongly advised to perform following steps in test environment, which contains
+> copy of production cluster
+>
 > 1. Backup Cluster in Version 8.7.x
 >    * Execute a comprehensive backup of the cluster in version 8.7.x.